 Education & Experiences

 I hold a Doctor of Philosophy degree in Counseling Psychology from the University of Memphis.
 This program is accredited by American Psychological Association (APA).
 I completed predoctoral internship at University of Florida Counseling Center.
 I have a Master of Arts degree in Applied Clinical Psychology from University of Northern Iowa.

 I am a licensed psychologist and licensed professional counselor supervisor.
 I have over ten years experience in providing individual, couple, and family therapy to children, teens, adolescents, adults and seniors from various social economic status and racial/ethnic backgrounds.

-My theoretical orientation is driven by an integrative approach rooted in constructivist and humanistic psychotherapy, combined with experiential and cognitive perspectives and techniques.
+My theoretical orientation is driven by an integrative approach rooted in constructivist and acceptance and commitment therapy (ACT), combined with experiential and cognitive perspectives and techniques.
 I embrace a strengths-based perspective involving a holistic assessment of clients within their cultural context.
 I believe my clients have unique ways of accessing their own experiences, and I consider counseling an ideal opportunity to collaborate with them on their process of self-awareness, understanding, and personal development.

 Meanwhile, I believe that understanding the worldview of my clients and their ways of being in the world cannot be separated from their social context.
 Consequently, I am aware of, and sensitive to, the profound influences of culture, gender, race, sexual orientation, national origin, and socio-economic status.